trilogy-group/container-services-examples/spina_devspaces/README.md

 git submodule update --init
 ```

-Use this directory `spina_devspaces` as starting point for following commands.

 #### Development flow

 You should have Devspaces cli services started and logged to develop with Devspaces.

-The following commands should be issued from **project directory**.
+Use this directory `spina_devspaces` as starting point for following commands.

 1 - Create Devspaces